reepc/Handwriting-text-recognition-with-ChatGPT-Correction/README.md

 If you want to run in your PC, you need a GPU which CUDA supports (Nvidia's GPU).
 Or you can run in kaggle or colab, they both have some free compute resource.

-You can train an adapter according to your font to increase model's accuracy.
+You can train an adapter according to your own font to increase model's accuracy.

 The code here are ALL MODIFIED, deleted the code which are useless.